 Note: As of April 2009, an unemployment benefit is being implemented in two phases.
 The interim phase will last until the original government allocation of B\$20 million is exhausted.
 The permanent phase will consist of the same coverage and benefits as the interim phase, but length of contribution qualifying conditions will be increased and employer and employee contributions will finance the program.

-Employed persons younger than age 65 who became unemployed after June 30, 2004.
+Employed persons younger than age 65.
 Exclusions: Self-employed persons.

-Insured person: None for the interim phase; 0.5% of salary for the permanent phase.
+Insured person: 0.5% of salary.

 Self-employed person: Not applicable.